 The hardware suggestions in section 3.1 are for a minimal cluster, and are inadequate for larger clusters.
 For larger clusters, hardware suggestions and examples are given in this section.
-The section assumes that Big Data or OpenStack, which have their own resource requirements, are not running.
+The section assumes that OpenStack, which has its own resource requirements, is not running.